Keir Starmer denies misleading public over tax rises in the Budget

 Among the levies that could be raised are capital gains tax, inheritance tax, and fuel duty.

+Shadow chancellor Jeremy Hunt said that raising employer national insurance “is a jobs tax that is paid by working people.
+Not only will it harm businesses, it will also mean fewer jobs and lower wages”.
+He tweeted: “The IFS (think tank) has been clear that it’s a ‘straightforward breach’ of the Labour manifesto.”

-At a press conference at the end of the Commonwealth heads of government meeting (Chogm) in Samoa on Saturday, the prime minister was asked whether he was "plotting a war on middle Britain".
+At a press conference at the end of the Commonwealth Heads of Government Meeting in Samoa on Saturday, the prime minister was asked whether he was “plotting a war on middle Britain”.

 “No. Let me clear about that,” he said.
 “What we’re doing is two things in the Budget.

-"The first is fixing the foundations, which is dealing with the inheritance that we’ve got, including the £22 billion black hole.
+“The first is fixing the foundations, which is dealing with the inheritance that we’ve got, including the £22bn black hole.
 We have to deal with that.
-In the past leaders have walked past those problems, created fictions, and I’m not prepared to do that."
+In the past, leaders have walked past those problems, created fictions, and I’m not prepared to do that.”

 Asked whether he had misled the public in the Labour manifesto, he added: “No, we were very clear about the tax rises that we would necessarily have to make, whatever the circumstances, and you’ve listed them there, and I listed them, I don’t know how many times in the campaign.